-The ambition of the Portfolio Coverage method depends on the FI's starting point.
-Whereas an FI starting with 10% coverage in 2020 would need to increase coverage by 4.5% per year (90/20 = 4.5), an FI starting with 30% coverage would need to increase coverage by 3.5% per year.
-An example of a portfolio coverage target could be that "Investment Firm A commits to 32.5% of its eligible equity portfolio by total assets setting SBTi validated targets by 2025".
+The ambition of the SBT Portfolio Coverage method depends on the financial institution's starting point.
+Whereas a financial institution starting with 10 percent coverage in 2020 would need to increase coverage by 4.5 percent per year (90/20 = 4.5), a financial institution starting with 30 percent coverage would need to increase coverage by 3.5 percent per year.
+An example of a portfolio coverage target could be that Investment Firm A commits that 32.5 percent of its equity portfolio by total assets will have science-based targets by 2025.

-A science-based target is a useful indicator for investors to understand their borrowers' and/or investees' publicly committed trajectories to mitigate GHG emissions.
+SBT is a useful indicator for investors to understand their borrowers' and/or investees' publicly committed trajectories to mitigate GHG emissions.
 However, it does not replace a robust assessment of the companies' business model or associated risks.
-For further recommendations on steps FIs can take to integrate climate change in their organization and achieve their targets in a manner that leads to GHG emissions reduction in the real economy, please refer to Section 7.
+For further recommendations on steps FIs can take to integrate climate change in their organization and achieve their targets in a manner that leads to GHG emissions reduction in the real economy, please refer to Chapter 7.